‘Irreplaceable’ Kane not expected to return until at least March

 Spurs have no specialist senior replacement for Kane, with winger Son Heung-min – who is available after serving a three-match ban for his red card against Chelsea – in the frame to fill in.
 Lucas Moura could offer an another alternative.

-Mourinho also have 17-year-old Troy Parrott, but he said it was “too soon” to think about relying on the Republic of Ireland international.
+Mourinho also has 17-year-old Troy Parrott, but he said it was “too soon” to think about relying on the Republic of Ireland international.

 Spurs play at Middlesbrough in the FA Cup on Sunday.